janaagaard75/janaagaard75.github.io/_posts/2222-01-01-categorizing-code-comments.md

+---
+layout: post
+title: "Categorizing Code Comments"
+published: false
+---

+TODO

+Webpack?

 # Writing Good Code Comments

 You should strive to write code that doesn't need comments to explain it, but this doesn't mean you shouldn't be writing any comments at all.
 This article introduces a system for classifying comments into three categories, meant to help you think about them, and in general improve your code.

 Comments are put there for the next programmer.
-Write full sentenses with proper capitalization and punctuation.
+Write full sentences with proper capitalization and punctuation.

 Keep in mind that what is listed in here is guidelines and not rules.
 There will always be situations where you shouldn't follow these guidelines.